danieleastman/AnimatronicArduino/README.md

 For this project I used 2 Maxbotix Ultrasonic Rangefinder (HRLV-EZ0) sensors as they had the widest field of view, while also being highly accurate and appropriate for detecting people.

+To use, all you need to do is put in the correct distance between the two sensors and the X and Y distance the servo is from the left sensor.
+After that, it just uses some basic trigonometry to figure out where the object is.

 **ToDo:**
  - Smooth out servo movement
  - Enable the control of multiple servos at once